WebSpec: Towards Machine-Checked Analysis of Browser Security Mechanisms: Evaluation

-The key idea underlying this optimization is to enable users to define additional lemmas that guide the solver into constructing interesting browser states that can be used as a starting point to discover attacks.
+The key idea underlying this optimization is to enable users to define additional lemmas that guide the solver into constructing interesting browser states that can be used as a starting point to discover new attacks.
+Intuitively, lemmas represent encodings of common Web Security threat models, which map to the general preconditions of specific classes of Web attacks.
+Consider the following example: